-Instruction concerning prenatal radiation exposure and its risks to the embryo/fetus will be provided to radiation workers before they will be allowed to work in a restricted area.
-Each supervisor of a female worker, who will receive an occupational dose in a restricted area or a Permit Holder supervising a female Associate User, should also receive this instruction.
-Attendance records, indicating the date of training, and the individuals trained (including their signature) must be maintained by the facility.
+Instruction concerning prenatal radiation exposure and its risks to the embryo/fetus will be provided to the radiation workers (radiologic technology students) before she is allowed to work (rotate) in a restricted area.

+Each supervisor (Program Director and/or Clinical Preceptor) of a female worker (student) who will receive an occupational dose in a restricted area or a Permit Holder supervising a female Associate User, should also receive this instruction.
+Attendance records indicating the date of training and the individuals trained (including their signatures) must be maintained by the facility.